-NHRM opened in 2016 as a major new visitor attraction and community cultural hub in the heart of the town.
-It offers a world-class museum, art gallery and study centre alongside a working stable yard with a four-acre paddock for events.

-At NHRM we aim to:
+The National Horseracing Museum opened in 2016 as a major new visitor attraction and community cultural hub in the heart of the town.
+It offers a world-class museum and art gallery alongside a working stable yard with a four-acre paddock and an arena.
+At the museum we aim to be: